Monday, July 27, 2026 – Friday, July 31, 2026

 - Where: Carnegie Mellon University

-- Computer Science Education Research (CER) track accepted applicants attend free (excluding travel, room & board) courtesy of the NSF SPLICE program.
+- Full-time graduate students who are accepted into the Computer Science Education Research (CER) track attend for free (excluding travel, room and board) courtesy of the NSF SPLICE program.

 - Apply: Complete this Application